Wunjo Way of Joy

 leaves of three

-On my sunset walk, the light shining through the poison oak leaves was gorgeous.
+Last Updated on February 27, 2026 On my sunset walk, the light shining through the poison oak leaves was gorgeous.
 Leaves of three, let them be!
 I heard a mountain biker approaching from behind.
 He called out to me, “Good evening!”
 I stepped aside and turned as he passed.
-He repeated his heart felt “Thank you so much” twice.
-The encounter…
+He repeated his heart felt “Thank…

 Read More about leaves of three